elastic/integrations/packages/cloud_defend/docs/README.md

 # Selectors

-A selector tells the system what system operations to match on and has a number of conditions that can be grouped together (using a logical AND operation) to provide precise control.
+A selector tells the service what system operations to match on and has a number of conditions that can be grouped together (using a logical AND operation) to provide precise control.
 ```
   - name: exampleFileSelector
     operation: [createExecutable, modifyExecutable]